shoehn/faas_workshop/workshop/Lab004 - Implementing Sentiment Analysis in Python on OpenFaaS.md

         req (str): request body
     """

-    ## Add the request body into a TextBlob
+    ## Put the request body into a TextBlob
     blob = TextBlob(req)

     res = {